Reduce Transmission Delay for Cache-Aided Two-Layer Network: Conclusions

 \section{Conclusions}

-In this paper, we proposed a coded caching scheme for the two-layer cache-aided network, where a server accesses a library of files and wishes to communicate with users with the help of caches and relays.
-We design a caching scheme that exploits the spared time resource by allowing the concurrent transmission between the two layers.
-It is shown that the caching scheme is order optimal and can further reduce the transmission delay compared to the previously known caching scheme.
-Also, we show that for the two-relay case, if each relay's caching size equals to 38.2\% of full library's size, our scheme achieves the same transmission delay as if all relays had accessed the full library.
-This implies that increasing the relay's caching memory will not always reduce the transmission delay.
+In this paper, we proposed coded caching schemes for the cache-aided relay network, where a server accesses a library of files and wishes to communicate with users with the help of caches and relays.
+We design a centralized and a decentralized caching schemes that fully exploit the spared time resource by allowing the concurrent transmission between the two layers.
+It is shown that both caching schemes are approximately optimal and can further reduce the transmission delay compared to the previously known caching scheme.
+Moreover, we show that if each relay's caching size equals to a threshold, e.g., 38.2\% of full library's size for the two-relay case, increasing the relay's caching size will not reduce the transmission latency.

 \appendices